| || |

 The novel is based on a real case from 1952, in which Voelker was asked to defend an Army lieutenant accused of murdering the owner of the Lumberjack Tavern in Big Bay.

-Anatomy of a Murder’s protagonist, Paul Biegler, is a small-town lawyer asked to defend Army Lt.
+The protagonist, Paul Biegler, is a small-town lawyer asked to defend Army Lt.
 Frederick Manion, who was arrested for fatally shooting innkeeper Barney Quill.
 The shooting followed Quill’s assault and rape of Manion’s wife, Laura.

 Voelker's novel, just like the 1952 murder case, is set entirely in the Upper Peninsula.
 The author does an excellent job describing the landscape (his characters admire Lake Superior often) and the depiction of life in the U.P. rings true.